Microlearning: Subscription learning

-Subscription learning provides an intermittent stream of learning-related interactions to those who are subscribed.
-These learning-related interactions (also called "nuggets") can involve a great variety of learning-related events, including content presentation, diagnostics, scenario-based questions, job aids, reflection questions, assignments, discussions, etc. Nuggets are short, usually presented in less than five to ten minutes.
+Subscription learning provides an intermittent stream of learning-related interactions to subscribers.
+These learning-related interactions (also called "nuggets") can involve a great variety of learning-related events, including content presentation, diagnostics, scenario-based questions, job aids, reflection questions, assignments, discussions, etc. Nuggets are short, usually presented in less than ten minutes.
 Nuggets are intentionally scheduled over time to support learning, often utilizing research-based findings related to the spacing effect.
 Learners subscribe (or are subscribed) to one or more series of learning nuggets, called "threads".
-Learning threads can be predesigned, selecting nuggets based on anticipated learner needs or they can be dynamically created based on learner performance.
+Learning threads can be predesigned, selecting nuggets based on anticipated learner needs, or they can be dynamically created based on learner performance.